Tochemey/NetFreeSwitch.Framework/Readme.md

 ## **Installation and usage**
 Currently you just need to clone it or download it in your project since it a visual studio project.
 Also you can copy the files into your project and continue fom there.

+Looking at the asynchronous nature of the framework it will be better using it in a event-driven or message-driven architecture.

+**Do not block any method by using Wait() in production.
+It may hinder performance**

 ## **Example**
 ```c#
     using System;